 These babies want to suck all day.
 Many mums have found that trying to get a comfort feeder into a routine improves the situation.

 Feeding too often e.g. hourly, does not give sufficient time for the stomach to empty, thus increasing the incidence of reflux.

 Perhaps try gradually to increase the time between feeds.
 Check weight gain regularly.

 © Gastric Reflux Association for the Support of Parents/babies (GRASP) and Crying Over Spilt Milk Gastric Reflux Support Network New Zealand for Parents of Infants and Children Charitable Trust (GRSNNZ) 2004 – 2015.
 Used, edited and added to by GRSNNZ (and parents) with permission.
-Last updated January 2015.
+Last updated March 2015.

 Page may be printed or reproduced for personal use of families, as long as copyright and Crying Over Spilt Milk‘s URL are included.
 It may not be copied to other websites or publications without permission and acknowledgement.
 This information (unedited) was also provided (by GRASP) to health professionals in New Zealand to use ” to continue to support and inform families with babies/children with Gastro-oesophageal Reflux.”